uvaai/pdp/_schedules/2 Minor Computational Science/index.md

 ### Exam

 Once you've completed all 7 modules there will be an oral exam.
-This exam will be scheduled indivually with the course staff and will also be *pass/fail*.
+This exam will be scheduled individually with the course staff and will also be *pass/fail*.

 Once you've passed the exam, your final grade will be computed as the average of all your grades for modules 3, 4, 5, 6 and 7.